Building on Highland Gate Estate Dullstroom

 Read on for more in-depth on varies aspects :

-Two stories or 11m measured from the highest point of the roof to the lowest point of National Ground Level or three stories if basement with approval from Aesthetics Committee.
+Two stories or 11m measured from the highest point of the roof to the lowest point of Natural Ground Level or three stories if basement with approval from Aesthetics Committee.
 Chimneys exempt from this height restriction.

 Generic Building Lines: